BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
-- Applying NLP techniques to study political ads and how they change in different languages
+- Studying multilingual NLP techniques for analysis of political ads.
 - Studying theoretical foundations of Deep Learning

 As side/coding projects, I am also focusing on:
-- RL for environment design
+- RL fundamentals and projects
 - Mentoring students of the Data Science MBA at USP
-- General CS Tutoring
+- General CS/ML Tutoring

 {% comment %}